Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 ----
 - a map of strings to strings.

+- there's no limit on the number of fields a hash can hold.

+- small hashes (i.e., a few elements with small values) are encoded in special way in memory that make them very memory efficient.

 HyperLogLog (HLL)
 -----------------
 - a probabilistic data structure which is used in order to estimate the